-Governance of Climate-Related Risks and Opportunities
+Governance of climate-related risks and opportunities

-With regard to the Board of Directors’ supervision of risks and opportunities related to the climate, the Unipol Group has since 2010 defined its Sustainability strategy through strategic sustainability plans contemporaneous and coordinated with the Group’s three-year business plans approved by the Board.
-The 2019-2021 Strategic Plan “Mission Evolve" is fully integrated with and includes goals related to the climate to be achieved through business levers, such as investments and underwriting.
+With regard to the Board of Directors’ supervision of climate-related risks and opportunities, since 2010 the Unipol Group has defined its Sustainability strategy through strategic sustainability plans, together and in coordination with the Group’s three-year business plans approved by the Board.
+The 2019-2021 Strategic Plan “Mission Evolve” has been fully integrated and contains climate-related objectives.

-The Unipol Group’s senior executives involved in the management and monitoring of risks and opportunities related to the climate include:
+The Unipol Group’s Top Management involved in the management and monitoring of climate-related risks and opportunities include:

-- Group Risk Committee;
+- the Group Risk Committee;

-To ensure that key business processes adequately take into account the risks associated with the ESG factors, including climate change (and are able to seize any opportunities), ESG factors have been integrated into the Group’s policy system and internal processes and tools have been developed to concretely put into practice what has been defined.
+To ensure that key business processes adequately take into account the risks associated with ESG factors, including climate change (and are able to seize any opportunities), ESG factors have been integrated into the Group’s policy system and internal processes and tools have been developed to concretely put into practice what has been defined.